000jd/CricketTeamNet/README.md

 The project is structured as follows:

 - **data**: Contains the dataset used for training and testing the model.
-  - *dataset.csv*: The dataset in CSV format.
+  - *match.csv*: The dataset in CSV format.

 - **models**: Contains the model classes used in this project.
   - *cricket_team_net.py*: Defines the neural network architecture.